CirroBuild/FrostiDocs/blog/2022-09-12-importing-3m-rows-with-io-uring.md

 implemented internally.
 As a bonus, we also share how recent ClickHouse team's benchmark helped us to improve both QuestDB and its demonstrated results.

-## How ClickBench helped us to improve
+## How ClickBench helped us improve

 Recently ClickHouse conducted a [benchmark](https://github.com/ClickHouse/ClickBench) for their own database and